ArdenAChen/nba-playoff-comebacks/README.md

 # NBA Comeback Percentage Project

 ## Description
 This data science project analyzes how several factors affect the chance of a team making a comeback in a playoff series after trailing 0-2 in a series.
+This project is partially inspired by the statistic that $7.41\%$ of teams make a comeback when down 0-2.
+I was interested in seeing how some easily accessible statistics like playoff seeding would change the odds of a comeback.

 ## Table of Contents
 * [Introduction](#nba-comeback-percentage-project)